Last updated on April 6, 2020.

-Using Airtable as an Editorial Calendar
+Using Airtable to Make an Editorial Calendar

 Spreadsheets and collaborative to-do lists are perfectly fine for managing the content needs of a small team.
 But you may find that you need a more robust editorial calendar solution as your program matures.
 Airtable is a good option for people who like using spreadsheets but need something more.

 Airtable is a cloud-based application that offers the deep functionality and relational aspects of a database in a visually appealing spreadsheet format.
-The tool allows you to collaborate with team members, attach files and segment data.
+The tool allows you to collaborate with team members, attach files, and segment data.
 A basic version is available for free.
 Feature-rich upgrades start at $10 per user, per month.

-Pros of Using Airtable as an Editorial Calendar:
+Pros of Using an Airtable Editorial Calendar:

 - Superior collaboration capabilities when compared to spreadsheets.

 - Provides robust relational database functionality combined with easy ways to view and sort the data.
-This flexibility satisfies spreadsheet fans while also accommodating visual types with calendar, Kanban and gallery views of the same data.
+This flexibility satisfies spreadsheet fans while also accommodating visual types with calendar, Kanban, and gallery views of the same data.

 - Offers integrations with many popular applications.
 This makes it easier to build the solution into your workflow.

-Cons of Using Airtable as an Editorial Calendar:
+Cons of Using an Airtable Editorial Calendar: